-The Victoria Bar itself is actually steeped in history we learnt, and If you sit in the centre of the bar, right above you is where the 1984 bomb was let off during that fateful but now famous Conservative party conference.
+The Victoria Bar itself is actually steeped in history we learnt, and if you sit in the centre of the bar, above you is where the 1984 bomb was let off during that fateful but now famous Conservative party conference.

 We tried some of the classic cocktails from the bar’s menu, the first of which was the ‘Columbus’- a signature cocktail, made with Diplomatic rum, Cointreau, peach puree, lime, vanilla and pineapple juice.
 It tasted even better than it looked and was served in a stunning pineapple copper jug, over dry ice.

 The ‘No Name Yet’, ‘The Grand’ and the ‘Brighton Fizz’ were some of the other cocktails we tried and these were absolutely sublime, especially ‘The Grand’ which had a perfect taste pairing of a shot of ginger ale to compliment the tangy rhubarb tones in the cocktail.